Axia-Tech/AXIA-wiki/docs/learn/learn-runtime-upgrades.md

 # Runtime Upgrades

-Runtime upgrades allow AXIASolar to change the logic of the chain, without the need for a hard fork.
+Runtime upgrades allow AXIACoin to change the logic of the chain, without the need for a hard fork.

 ## Forking vs Forkless